ilya1200/lead-frontend-challenge-summer-2019/README.md

 ### Things We Care About

 * Clean code
-* Decoupling logic and UI
+* Decoupling data, UI logic and UI presentation
 * Documentation and comments
 * Componential and reusabillity thinking